jacquesfauquex/heka/README.md

 - To unzip the binaries, you can build the target `Unzip Binaries`
 - To initialize the submodules: `git submodule update --init --recursive`

-For more information on this code, visit [horosproject.org](https://horosproject.org/get-involved/)